google/koladata/docs/api_reference.md

 `x` is an Entity DataSlice if it meets one of the following conditions:
   1) it has an Entity schema
-  2) it has OBJECT/ANY schema and only has Entity items
+  2) it has OBJECT schema and only has Entity items

 Also see `kd.has_entity` for a pointwise version.
 But note that `kd.all(kd.has_entity(x))` is not always equivalent to